jdefrance7/SeniorDesignProject/AST-CAN485/Arduino/libraries/README.md

 Multiple third-party libraries were implemented in various degrees throughout the projects.

-A number of custom libraries were written to interface with these libraries and are described below.
+A number of custom libraries were written to interface with these third-party libraries and are described below.

-Please read the documentation of each library to gain a better understanding of its implementation.
+Please read the documentation of each custom library to gain a better understanding of its implementation.

 ---